keu/docs/guides/airflow-talend-integration.md

 [Talend](https://www.talend.com/) is a popular tool for data integration and data management.
 Airflow provides a centralized platform for data orchestration, job monitoring, and issue resolution.
 Using the tools together eliminates the need to migrate existing jobs to Python code and you can combine Talend jobs and other tasks in the same DAG.

 In this tutorial, you'll learn how Talend and Airflow work well together.

 ## Implementation

-There are two easy ways to execute Talend jobs with Airflow:
+To execute Talend jobs with Airflow, you can use one of the following methods:

 - Use the Talend Cloud API and execute the job using the [SimpleHttpOperator](https://registry.astronomer.io/providers/http/modules/simplehttpoperator).
 - Containerize your Talend jobs and execute them using the [KubernetesPodOperator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator).